- Photos & Map

 Safety guidelines

-Despite the “unmistakable” marking of the hiking trails, we recommend always carrying a suitable hiking map for safety reasons, so that for example in case of a thunderstorm or emergency, you can quickly find a safe area.
+Despite the "unmistakable" marking of hiking trails, we recommend always carrying a corresponding hiking map for safety reasons, so that in the case of a thunderstorm or emergency you can quickly find a safe area.

-Not all rocks or cliffs are secured with ropes or railings.
-Surefootedness is partly required.
-If you think certain sections are not passable for you, you should avoid them.
+Not all rocks or drops are secured with ropes or railings.
+Sure-footedness is sometimes required.
+If you认为 certain sections are not passable for you, you should avoid them.

 Map